RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

     - This means the batteries will last (21,000mWh/ 1.346mW) = 15,601 hours or 21.7 months

 - **CO2 and NO2 Levels**
     - The average concentration of CO<sub>2</sub> found in the atmosphere is around 400 parts per million (ppm), but greenhouses often produce greater concentrations.
 This is due to a greater plant yield at higher levels.
 If the level of CO<sub>2</sub> in the greenhouse is between 400-2000 ppm, the plants are able to have a greater increase in growth.
 However, any ranges outside of these parameters result in a negative growth rate for the plants.
-[3].
+[4].
     - According to the CDC, anything over 5ppm is considered dangerous for an extended period of time.
-[1]
+[2]

 - **MIKROE-3700**
   1. First
   2. Second
-  3. Third

   - **Power Supply for MIKROE-3700**
     - The MIKROE-3700 will use Pin 10 connected to the Nano 33 IoT’s Pin 2 as a 3.3V power supply.
 This will run through a 10k ohm and 20k ohm voltage divider to ensure the voltage level is brought down.